shanep/cs117-p4-starter/README.md

 - Use if/else statements
 - Write your own functions
 - Use methods provided by the string object
-- Use an Iterator when breaking the barcode down
+- Use an Iterator
-- Use Arrays to get input from the user
+- Use a std::vector to collect all the input from the user

 ## Task 1 - Write the program